waldolemmer/waldolemmer.github.io/guides/gentoo/resume-list.md

 ---
 sidebar_position: 3
 title: Editing the emerge --resume database
-description: A guide on how to edit the emerge --resume database to manage
+description: Editing emerge's resume database in Gentoo Linux, for example to
-             package merges in Gentoo, allowing users to back up their merge progress (or cancel the last merge).
+             back up your merge progress or cancel the last merge.
 ---
 # Editing the `emerge --resume` database (with a text editor)